vysker/vscode-php-formatter/README.md

 ## Known Issues

-If you add Composer to your PATH, make sure to restart ALL of your Visual Studio Code instances afterwards.
+* If you add Composer to your PATH, make sure to restart ALL of your Visual Studio Code instances afterwards.
 Visual Studio Code only reads out PATH variables during startup.
+* Undo history is lost after saving the file.

 *Note:* Most issues stem from incorrect installation of the PHP-CS-Fixer, see https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation.

 ## Release Notes

+### 0.0.4

+* All paths now support spaces (`' '`).
+* Added working support for multiple file extensions besides .php.
+See `phpformatter.additionalExtensions` setting for more info.

 ### 0.0.3